babelsh/mission-us-rails/README.md

 yarn test
 ```

-and you change some component you should to update de snapshot with:
+and if you change some component you should to update de snapshot with:

 ```sh
 yarn test -u <path_to_test_file_changed>